Python-Markdown/markdown/docs/extensions/admonition.md

 Styling
 -------

 There is no CSS included as part of this extension.
-Look up the default [Sphinx][sphinx] theme if you need inspiration.
+Check out the default [Sphinx][sphinx] theme for inspiration.

 [sphinx]: http://sphinx.pocoo.org/

+## Usage

+See [Extensions](index.md) for general extension usage.
+Use `admonition` as the name of the extension.

+This extension does not accept any special configuration options.